 Why not?
 I thought.
 We maxed out our credit cards (okay it was only Victor’s credit cards), bought gymnastics equipment, and went for it.

 At the time, Victor was finishing his Bachelors in Kinesiology and working as a Personal Trainer at a commercial gym.
 Spinning was just coming on the scene at the time and being my ambitious self I suggested we buy 10 bikes and teach spinning classes to add a fitness element to our facility.
 Now keep in mind, I had never even taken a spinning class and here I am buying $8000 worth of bikes assuming I will just figure it out (which we did).

 The point here is that this was the first step in creating this unconventional life.

 We aren’t married, we are only 20 and 22 years old, and we now have $20,000 in debt.
-But we also had passion, vision, and the confidence to take a risk.
+But I also had passion, vision, and the confidence to take a risk.

 Three Years Later

 Now we are high on life with our first born, Daniel.

 I loved being able to have a business where I could take my kid to work with me.
 Another year and a half and we are blessed with a daughter, Gabriela.
 Three more years, Isabelle.
 At this point I’m bordering on conventionalism.
 We run a business, own a 3000 square foot home with a pool, and take vacations once a year to Hawaii.
 We became the “Joneses”.